Skip to content

 Majorelle Gardens – A beautiful botanical garden with a ton of places for photo ops.
 There is a whole area devoted to Cacti specimen in the garden.

-Marrakesh was our final site-seeing destination in Morocco.
+Marrakesh Train Station – Marrakesh was our final site-seeing destination in Morocco.
 We took a train from Marrakesh to Casablanca airport.
 The Marrakesh train station is a beautiful modern building with restaurants, cafes and shops.
 Its worth a quick look if you are nearby.
 Train ride was comfortable and about 3 hrs long.

-Across the road from the railway station is the beautiful Royal theater building which opened in 2001 and the architecture is an amalgam of Arabic and contemporary design.
+Royal theater – The stunning building across the road from the railway station is the beautiful Royal theater which opened in 2001 and the architecture is an amalgam of Arabic and contemporary design.

 Royal Theater